-So this is a BMW i3 hot hatch?
+So is the BMW i3 S an electric hot hatch?

-Not as such, no. Think of it more as a warmer, slightly more energetic version, with a reduced allergy to corners.
+Not as such, no. Think of BMW i3 S more as a warmer, slightly more energetic version, with a reduced allergy to corners.
 High-speed handling has never been the regular i3’s strong point.

-What makes the i3 S different from a regular i3?
+How is the new i3 S different from a regular i3?

-Visually, a black roofline makes it look lower, while ride height reduced by 10mm means it actually is.
+Visually, a black roofline makes the i3 S look lower, while ride height reduced by 10mm means it actually is.

 Most significantly on the handling front, the track is wider by a full 40mm, and the wheels and tyres wider by 20mm.
 The alloy wheel design is exclusive to the i3 S, 20 inches in dimeter.